PLAN Constitution

 Stipends

 Stipends will be made available for conference attendance as available.
-Specific criteria and availability will be determined by the Executive Board.
+Specific criteria and availability will be determined by the Board.
 All information will be made available to PLAN members at least 30 days before the due date.

-These by-laws may be amended at any meeting of the Association by a two-thirds vote of the regular members of the Association present and voting, provided notice of the substance of the proposed amendments has been disseminated to all regular members of the association at least ten days prior to the meeting, or they may be amended by a two-thirds majority of respondents to a mail-in or online ballot.
+These bylaws may be amended at any meeting of the Association by a two-thirds vote of the regular members of the Association present and voting, provided notice of the substance of the proposed amendments has been disseminated to all regular members of the association at least ten days prior to the meeting, or they may be amended by a two-thirds majority of respondents to a mail-in or online ballot.